Updated July 25, 2020.

 There’s only one true “town” on the island, and that’s where all three grocery stores, all but two or three of the island’s restaurants, both gas stations, and the shops are located.
 It’s only about two blocks square, but its all you need!
 Get something good to eat (everything we ate on Molokai was amazing!), then walk out onto the longest pier in the United States and watch the sunset!

-Don’t Forget!
-Check the drive time from your accommodation to “Halawa Beach Park” (and make sure you get the one on Molokai).
+Don’t Forget to check the drive time from your accommodation to “Halawa Beach Park” (and make sure you get the one on Molokai).
 It will take a solid hour or more from Kaunakakai, so if you are staying north or west of town, it will take longer; shorter if you’re staying on the east coast of Molokai.

 Day 2: Halawa Valley Cultural Hike (Tuesday)